smiah069/helloWorld/latex-solution.md

 \PreviewEnvironment{tikzpicture} % tikzpicture in the preview
 ~~~

 as the last package before the begin document command in the latex document.
-For more information on preview package, see (this link)[https://www.gnu.org/software/auctex/manual/preview-latex.pdf]
+For more information on preview package, see (this link)[https://www.gnu.org/software/auctex/manual/preview-latex.pdf]  DO NOT forget to comment these lines before compiling the latex file for producing the FINAL document.

 1. To compile the LaTeX source file, example1.tex, into a PDF file